hai-vr/documentation/docs/products/blendtree-viewer.md

 title: BlendTree Viewer
 ---

-*BlendTree Viewer* lets you view large blend trees in a compact view.
+*BlendTree Viewer* lets you browse large blend trees in a compact view.

 :::tip
 This does not require VRChat to run.
 It has been tested to work on Unity 2019, and should work on newer versions.